Finding a Top Financial Advisor Firm in Boston, Massachusetts

 Unlike any of the other firms on this list, Eaton Vance Investment Counsel charges its clients a percentage of their portfolio income in addition to a percentage of assets under management and fixed fees.
 This fee, which isn’t all that common, means that you could end up paying more in fees at Eaton Vance than at other firms on this list.
 On the plus side, Eaton Vance is a fee-only firm.

 Eaton Vance’s clients include business owners, corporate executives, private foundations and families.
 The firm generally requires a $1 million account minimum, but the account minimum may be higher depending on the investment strategy.
 For Floating Rate Bank Loan Management, for instance, the account minimum is $100 million.

-Eaton Vance has five certified financial planners (CFPs) on staff, as well as 12 chartered financial analysts (CFAs), one chartered alternative investment analyst (CAIA) and one chartered advisor in philanthropy (CAP).
+Eaton Vance has 13 chartered financial analysts (CFAs), five certified financial planners (CFPs), two chartered investment counselors (CICs), one chartered alternative investment analyst (CAIA), one advisor with a certificate in investment performance measurement (CIPM) and one chartered advisor in philanthropy (CAP).

 Eaton Vance Investment Counsel Background

 Eaton Vance Investment Counsel was formed in 2004.
 It’s the successor of the investment counsel business of Eaton Vance Management, which has been giving investment advice since 1924.
 Eaton Vance Investment Counsel is a wholly owned subsidiary of Eaton Vance Corp, which is a publicly owned corporation.

 Eaton Vance claims that its set-up allows it to offer both the "personalized high-touch service of a smaller firm" and the "resources of a financially sound, well-established corporation."
 The firm offers investment management, trust and estate planning and financial planning, which includes retirement advice, cash flow analysis, charitable strategies, insurance advice and advice on deferred compensation, concentrated stock and stock options.